 When in doubt, always go bigger.
 Giving your chickens extra room helps reduce pecking, stress, and the spread of illness.
 Think of it as an investment in a peaceful and healthy flock.
 Our customizable coops make it easy to find the perfect dimensions for your specific needs.

-Plan for Your Flock to Grow
+Leaving Room for Your Flock to Grow

 If you’ve spent any time around chicken keepers, you’ve probably heard of “chicken math.”
 It’s the mysterious phenomenon where a flock of three chickens somehow turns into ten.
 It’s always a good idea to buy a coop that can comfortably house a few more birds than you plan to start with.
 Upgrading to a larger coop later on is far more expensive and complicated than just getting the right size from the beginning.